sujata13/my-portfolio/README.md

-This is my Portfolio repository.
+This is my Portfolio consist of Home page, Project page, About page.